 they would now investigative Financial Times journalists, including Dan McCrum.
 Two months later, on April 19, 2019, BaFin announced

 that the eight weeks earlier imposed short sale ban had now expired.
-In that April 2019 week, BaFin also filed a criminal complaint with Munich's public prosecutor's office for market manipulation.
+In that April 2019 week, BaFin also filed a criminal complaint with Munich's public prosecutor's office for

 Exactly on that same February 18, 2019, coincidentally one day after the end of Munich's Security Conference in the Hotel Bayerischer Hof, Wirecard in Aschheim was informed about a list of 343 suspicious financial transactions